Mo Farah

 Farah was the first British athlete to win two gold medals at the same world championships.
-His five gold medals at the European Athletics Championships make him the most successful athlete in individual events in the championships' history.
+His five gold medals at the European Athletics Championships made him the most successful male athlete in individual events in the championships' history.
 He has won the European Athlete of the Year award and the British Athletics Writers Association British Athlete of the Year award more than any other athlete, three times and six times respectively.
 In 2017, Farah won the BBC Sports Personality of the Year.
 Farah was appointed Commander of the Order of the British Empire (CBE) in 2013 and was knighted by Queen Elizabeth II in the 2017 New Year Honours for services to athletics.

 Early life and education

-Hussein Abdi Kahin (Xuseen Cabdi Kaahin) was born on 23 March 1983 in Somaliland (then fully integrated within Somalia).
-His father died in the civil war when he was aged four, and he then became separated from his mother.
-He spent a few years in Mogadishu as a child.
-At the age of nine he was illegally trafficked to the United Kingdom via Djibouti, when he was given the name Mohammed Farah and was forced to work as a domestic servant.
-He was flown from the country by a woman he had never met, and made to look after another family's children.
+Hussein Abdi Kahin (Xuseen Cabdi Kaahin) was born on 23 March 1983 in the Somali Democratic Republic.
+He belongs to the Jibril Abokor sub-division of the Habr Awal clan, itself part of the Isaaq clan-family.
+His father died in the Somali Rebellion when Kahin was aged four, and he then became separated from his mother.
+He subsequently spent a few years in Mogadishu before, at the age of nine, he was illegally trafficked to the United Kingdom via Djibouti, where he was given the name Mohammed Farah and was forced to work as a domestic servant.
+Farah was flown from Somalia by a woman he had never met, and made to look after another family's children.
 He obtained British citizenship in July 2000 under the name Mohamed Farah.
 These aspects of his background were not made public until July 2022, and a barrister told him that there was a risk that he might lose his British nationality as it was obtained by misrepresentations; the Home Office, however, assured him that he would not face any repercussions.

 For the first years he was in Britain, he was not allowed to go to school, but when he was 11 or 12 he began to attend Year 7 at Feltham Community College, where staff were told he was a refugee from Somalia.
 His athletic talent was first identified by physical education teacher Alan Watkinson.
-Farah's ambition was to become a car mechanic or play as a right winger for Arsenal football club.
+Farah's ambition at the time was to play as a right winger for Arsenal football club, or become a car mechanic.

+Farah was a student at Isleworth and Syon school.
+In 2022 he gave an interview to current students.